ARCIPEDIA · FAMILY OFFICE

 What it means for you

-For HNW members, “sophisticated investor” is partly a self-description and partly a regulatory category.
+For HNW members, “member” is partly a self-description and partly a regulatory category.
 The relevant question is access — whether you qualify for specific investment opportunities that require the designation.

 How ARCrypto teaches this